morefigs/stoppy/README.md

     stopwatch.reset()
 ```

-It can also be used as a direct replacement for `perf_counter` with absolute timing starting from zero:
+It can also be used as a direct replacement for `perf_counter` that returns absolute time starting from zero:

 ```python
 from stoppy import Stopwatch